cragis/McP/instructions/awaken.md

 1. Record inductive probe temperature.
 1. Run Unified Bed Leveling phase 1.
 1. Watch to see that nozzle never touches bed.
 Procedure will finish in a few minutes.
-1. Record unductive probe temperature.
+1. Record inductive probe temperature.
 If it differs from temperature recorded before leveling by more than a degree or maybe two, you should repeat this whole procedure (Step 7).
 1. Store Bed Mesh.

 ## Step 8: Z-offset adjust